araujo791/device_realme_porsche-afterlife/README.md

-Device configuration for realme GT 2
+Device configuration for realme GT 2 RMX3311 - for AfterLife Project.
 =========================================

 The realme GT 2 (codenamed _"porsche"_) is a High-end smartphone from realme.